gizemdal/pennventure/Blog.md

 Tuesday February 26th:

-Started working on a mini example game to explore data structures
+Started working on a mini example game to explore data structures.
+Mini example game is almost finished, now working on the parser and drama manager.
+The parser will contain a bunch of if-else checks to determine the category of the command and will call the needed functions.
+Drama manager will update the current plot point the game is at and will potentially add/remove npcs in locations for the current mini game.